Home » Posts tagged 'green european journal'

 No Time for Castles: From Closed to Open Democracy

-For proponents of deliberative democracy, today’s representative regimes offer nothing more than illusion.
+No Time for Castles: From Closed to Open Democracy For proponents of deliberative democracy, today’s representative regimes offer nothing more than illusion.
 Real democracy means people’s power, and achieving it requires out-of-the-box thinking.
-We spoke to political theorist Hélène Landemore about her proposed alternative of open democracy and what this would look like at local, European, and global levels.
-As citizens’ assemblies in France and Ireland offer valuable lessons, and with events from Brexit to the pandemic expanding the horizons of what is possible, there is no time like the present for utopian thinking.
+We spoke to political theorist Hélène Landemore about her proposed alternative of open democracy and what this would look like at local, […]

 Paris on Two Wheels: Leading the Race?

+Paris on Two Wheels: Leading the Race?
 Since the first lockdown, Paris has become the test site for an ambitious cycling project, rolling out new infrastructure and remapping its transport routes.
-It is not the only European city where pop-up cycle paths have appeared, almost overnight, but in some cases they have not remained in place for long.
-Prospects for the changes to become permanent features are threatened by competing interests, however, calling into question whether the city will succeed in generating a long-term shift in transport habits.
+It is not the only European city where pop-up cycle paths have appeared, almost overnight, but in some cases they have not remained in […]

 The Politics of Post-Growth